 Amending the Governance Guide

 Requests for amendments or changes to the Stakeholder Governance Guide shall be directed to the Steering Committee Entity Leadership a minimum of 10 business days prior to the next scheduled Steering Committee meeting.
-Edits will be reviewed and if accepted by the majority of Steering Committee members, will be sent to the Advisory Committee for approval.
+The request for changes will be assigned to and reviewed by the Stakeholder Governance Working Group (SGWG).
+Any edits to the Stakeholder Governance Guide recommended by the SGWG will be presented to the Steering Committee.
+Edits will be reviewed and if recommended by a majority of Steering Committee members, will be sent to the Advisory Committee for final approval.

 The Stakeholder Governance Guide may be amended by a majority vote of the Advisory Committee.